skycoin/skycoin-explorer/README.md

 make run
 ```

-The explorer assumes that the Skycoin node is running on `localhost:6420` (the default location of the Skycoin node).
+The intermediate Go server assumes that the Skycoin node is running on `localhost:6420` (the default location of the Skycoin node).
 If the node is running in a different URL (even a remote one), then run this command instead:

 ```sh
 SKYCOIN_ADDR={NODE_URL} make run